llacroix/prometheus-swarm-discovery/README.md

 Added more metrics and added the prefix `promsd_` to all metrics defined by this service.
 Some Collector keep their own prefix but anything defined in this project will have the `promsd_` prefix now.

+2020-01-18:

+Added some coverage and trying to get some tests working in order to correctly parse labels